zhaokg/Rbeast/README.md

   % NOTE:
   % 1.
 Write permission needed for your chosen path; the variable name must be 'beastPath'
   % 2.
-If webread has a certificate error, uncomment and run the following line instead:
+If webread has a certificate error, run the following line instead:
   %     eval(  webread( 'http://b.link/beast', weboptions('cert','') )  );
   ```
 The above will download all the files in the [Rbeast\Matlab folder at Github](https://github.com/zhaokg/Rbeast) to the chosen folder: if `beastPath` is missing, a default temporary folder (e.g., `C:\Users\$user_name$\AppData\Local\Temp\Rbeast for Windows 10`) will be used.
 If the automatic script fails, please download the Matlab files from [Github](https://github.com/zhaokg/Rbeast) manually.
 These files include a Matlab mex library compiled from the C soure code (e.g., `Rbeast.mexw64` for Windows, `Rbeast.mexa64` for Linux, `Rbeast.mexmaci64` for MacOS) and some Matlab wrapper functions (e.g.,`beast.m`, and `beast123.m`) similar to the R interface, as well as some test datasets (e.g., Nile.mat, and co2.mat).